 The Computed Tomography (CT) Certificate Program is designed to provide radiographers with knowledge and basic skills in the practice of computed tomography (CT).
-Students will gain didactic knowledge which can be used to fulfill the structured education requirement for the ARRT computed tomography certification exam.
+Students will gain didactic knowledge which can be used to fulfill the structured education requirement for the American Registry of Radiologic Technologists (ARRT) computed tomography certification exam.